mmd19999/YouTube-Livestream-Transcriber-V4/README.md

 1. Enter a YouTube livestream URL in the input field
 2. Click "Connect" to begin the transcription process
 3. View real-time transcriptions in the transcription window
+4. Track detected topics and chapter markers in the right panel
+5. Toggle between fine-grained topics and major chapter markers
-4. Toggle the debug console to view detailed logs
+6. Toggle the debug console to view detailed logs
-5. Click "Stop Transcription" to end the process
+7. Click "Stop Transcription" to end the process

 ## Technical Details